She, Her, Hers

 - Trainer and Coach, Research Foundation of the City University of New York

-- Director of Foster Care Placement Prevention Program and Department of Social Services, Family Homeless Shelter in New York City
+- Director, Foster Care Placement Prevention Program and Department of Social Services, Family Homeless Shelter in New York City

 Education and Awards